 How Do I Start Saving?

 One important thing to remember about TSP contributions is that you can change them regularly and easily via MyPay.
 That is why I encourage people to aim high when planning their TSP deductions – you can always lower them if you just can’t possibly manage with the amount you planned.
 You can make changes as frequently as you want, always considering the contribution limits listed above.
+Changes will happen either in the month you make the change or in the next months.

 Contributions to Roth and Traditional TSP accounts are designated differently.
-Contributions are designed as a percentage of base pay, incentive pay, special pay and bonus pay.
+Contributions are designed as a percentage of base pay, incentive pay, special pay, and bonus pay.
 Contributions to TSP accounts can be managed and changed via your MyPay account.
-Be sure to click all the way through the pages to ensure that your changes are recorded properly, and maybe check back in a few weeks to be verify that the changes “stuck.”
+Be sure to click all the way through the pages to ensure that your changes are recorded properly, and maybe check back in a few weeks to verify that the changes “stuck.”

 Contributing is always good, contributing more is always better, and making thoughtful decisions that look at the big picture is the best.
 Consider carefully how many years you might have to contribute, the likelihood that your timeline will be cut short, and how you can maximize any potential tax-free contributions and increased contribution limits for tax-free amounts.
 Most of all, just save!